RagnarokResearchLab/ragnarokresearchlab.github.io/docs/arcturus/01-index.md

 ## File Formats

-The following file types have been found in the Japanese DVD release of Arcturus:
+The following file types have been found in the Japanese DVD release of Arcturus (TODO: Add hash of the PAK files?
+There aren't that many versions...):

+TODO: Shared file formats -> link to RO overview or combine both and add to landing page/link from there?

 ```txt title=arcturus-jp-extensions.txt
 act